Thinking of building an addition to your home in Walnut Creek, California?

 Home additions are the ideal way to go for most properties in Walnut Creek as opposed to building ADUs (also known as ‘in-law units’).
-The main reason why home additions are the preferred method of maximizing the value and space for some is that they can stay within the property’s set back restrictions and it is typically a cheaper and simpler than building a detached dwelling unit or ADU.
+The main reason why home additions are the preferred method of maximizing the value and space it is typically a cheaper and simpler than building a detached dwelling unit or ADU.

 If you’re thinking of building an addition onto your property, there are a few questions to consider before you can get started.

 As the name suggests, building up typically means you’re building an addition on top of an existing building.
 Additions built up are built on top of a garage or existing living room.
 It is worth noting that if you’re thinking of building up the existing structure will need reinforcing to be able to bear the added weight of the new addition.

 Building onto a second story can be 25% more expensive than building out.
 There are more costs associated with 2nd story additions due to the added costs of running utilities further, the need to get structural plans drawn up, materials for structural reinforcement, and added labor cost.

 How much does it cost to build an addition onto my home in Walnut Creek?